Create an Experience Duplicating a Checkout Button on a Cart Page

 Callout of the WHY settings, the 100% EXPERIENCE option, and the NEXT button

-4. Select a goal metric, adjust the secondary metrics as necessary, and then confirm that you've configured the WHY settings as you need.
+2. Select a goal metric, adjust the secondary metrics as necessary, and then click SAVE.

 Callout of the WHAT settings and the ADD ACTION button